Health Journaling with ChatGPT

 A Doctor's Time is Expensive

-Clear communication is essential for providers to treat chronic illnesses, but patients traditionally only communicate their doctors during appointments.
-For someone with a lifelong condition, these routine appointments are a constant expense.
-Remote symptom monitoring is proven to drastically improve the patient experience with fewer hospital visits and improved treatment outcomes.
+Clear communication is essential for providers to treat chronic illnesses, but this usually happens at doctor appointments.
+For someone with a lifelong condition, these routine appointments add up and are a constant expense.
+Remote symptom monitoring using self-tracking apps has been proven to improve patient outcomes and reduce the amount of needed appointments.

 How does ChatGPT address this?